 You may have an increased risk of early birth because the cone biopsy has weakened your cervix.
 The cervix is really a muscle that keeps the entrance to the womb closed unless you are in labour.
 In some women who have had a cone biopsy, there is a risk that the cervix may start to open too soon because of the weight of the growing baby.
 Serious problems can usually be prevented.
 If your doctor thinks your cervix may start to open too soon, you can have a sort of running stitch put around it to hold it shut.
 Your doctor may call this a purse string suture.
 The stitch is cut before you go into labour, usually at about week 37 of your pregnancy.
 The cervix can then open normally for the baby to come out.

 Some people have reported labour being longer in women who have had cone biopsy because the cervix takes longer to open.
 But this has not been confirmed by research.

 There have been reports of laser treatment causing a lack of mucus in the cervix, making it more difficult to get pregnant (because this would affect sperm swimming up into the womb).
 But a lot of research has been done, and this has never been shown to be true.
-There were no differences in pregnancy rates between women who had or hadn't had laser treatment in any of the studies.

 The most likely way that treatment for abnormal cervical cells can affect your ability to get pregnant, is if you got an infection after you were treated.
 And if the infection then spread up into your fallopian tubes.
 Infection in the fallopian tubes can cause them to become blocked.
 If both your tubes are blocked, then you cannot get pregnant because your eggs cannot travel down the tubes into the womb.